andremun/InstanceSpace/README.md

 > K. Smith-Miles, M.A.
 Muñoz and Neelofar. *Melbourne Algorithm Test Instance Library with Data Analytics (MATILDA)*.
 Available at (https://matilda.unimelb.edu.au).
 2020.

 **DISCLAIMER: This repository contains research code.
 On occasion, new features will be added, or changes will be made that may result in crashes.
 Although we have made every effort to reduce bugs, this code comes with NO GUARANTEES.
-If you find issues, let us know ASAP through the contact methods described at the end of this document.**
+If you find any issues, let us know ASAP via the contact methods listed at the end of this document.**

 ## Installation Instructions